mongodb/docs/source/includes/api/tables/progress-response.rst

    * - ``mongosyncID``
      - string
-     - The identifier string for the ``mongosync`` instance.
+     - Identifier string for the ``mongosync`` instance.

    * - ``coordinatorID``
      - string
-     - The identifier string for the coordinator instance.
+     - Identifier string for the coordinator instance.

        - When ``mongosync`` is coordinated by another instance, this field shows the identifier string for the coordinator instance.